aprilyao-01/Summer23/fastapi-postgresql/readme.md

     5 IT SELECT "t1"."id", "t1"."name", "t1"."dept_id" FROM "manager" AS "t1" WHERE ("t1"."dept_id" = 5) SELECT "t1"."id", "t1"."name", "t1"."salary", "t1"."dept_id", "t1"."manager_id" FROM "employee" AS "t1" WHERE ("t1"."dept_id" = 5)
     false
     ```
+this is because peewee use `lazy loading`, two options to fix this:
+    1. when specify `ForeignKeyField`, set parameter`lazy_load = False`, see [`ForeignKeyField` document](https://docs.peewee-orm.com/en/latest/peewee/api.html#ForeignKeyField) for example.
+Need to notice that, however, if we eagerly load the related object, then the foreign key will behave like usual, see [example code](http://docs.peewee-orm.com/en/latest/peewee/models.html?highlight=table%20generation#foreignkeyfield).
+    2. when querying, put a `list` around the attribute you want, see [`crud.py`](/fastapi-postgresql/peewee_app/crud.py)